-Well, it’s a lot of things, but its main definition is the act of investing shares, bonds, funds, and other securities on your own, and controlling your own financial destiny.
+Well, it’s many things, but its primary definition is the act of investing shares, bonds, funds, and other securities on your own, and controlling your financial destiny.
 Don’t be fooled by the “self-directed” part of it: it doesn’t, in any way, imply you should cut your professional advisor.
 Trusted financial advisors and thought leaders still have a valuable place at the table.

 Everything at your fingertips

 The Internet has completely changed the way we live our lives.
-For better or worse, every industry, and admittedly, every aspect of our lives has been impacted by technology.
-When it comes to finance, it’s safe to say that technology has made money management more democratic.
-The digital generation is used to making purchase decisions based purely on peer recommendations and information from online research.
-Armed with this knowledge, they’re now able to invest into a financial world offering new solutions that deliver easy advice, thoughtfully built products (cough* like Hatch), and quick access to markets.
+For better or worse, every industry, and admittedly, technology has an impact on every aspect of our lives.
+When it comes to investing, it’s safe to say that technology has democratised wealth building and management.
+The digital generation makes purchase decisions based purely on peer recommendations and information from online research.
+Armed with this knowledge, they’re now able to invest in an investing world offering new solutions that deliver straightforward advice, thoughtfully built products (cough* like Hatch), and quick access to markets at their fingertips.

 This is just the beginning

 Democracy, digitalisation, or just being fed up with paying hefty fees.
-Whatever the reason digital consumers have for self-directing their money, it gives them the opportunity to take control of their finances.
-In this revolutionary learn-by-doing way of growing wealth, investors finally have access to a world of financial information and tools, and are no longer hindered by exorbitant fees or exclusive access.
+Whatever the reason digital consumers have for self-directing their money, it allows them to take control of their finances.
+In this revolutionary learn-by-doing way of growing wealth, investors finally have access to a world of financial information and tools and are no longer hindered by exorbitant fees or exclusive access.

-Armed with technology, self-directed investors are bold – so bold in fact that they’re forcing the financial industry to rethink how it engages directly with consumers.
-In the last decade we’ve seen a significant shift in power when it comes to finances.
+Self-directed investors are bold – so bold in fact that they’re forcing the financial industry to rethink how it engages directly with consumers.
+In the last decade, we’ve seen a significant shift in power when it comes to finances.
 Fueled by new services, consumer trends, digital technology, and the idealism and disposable income of the mass affluent (that’s you), the power is now firmly in the hands of the people.
-Which is right where it should be, and should’ve been all along.
+Which is right where it should be and should’ve been all along.